jarokaz/tpu-gke-sandbox/examples/README.md

 ### Download the C4 dataset

-Before starting a training job you need to download the C4 dataset to a GCS location in your environments GCS bucket.
+Before starting a training job you need to download the C4 dataset to a GCS location in your environment's GCS bucket.

 ```
 PROJECT_ID=jk-mlops-dev